 NL has been named as a defendant in various lawsuits in a variety of jurisdictions, alleging personal injuries as a result of occupational exposure primarily to products manufactured by formerly-owned operations of NL containing asbestos, silica and/or mixed dust.
-Approximately 500 of these types of cases involving a total of approximately 22,000 plaintiffs and their spouses remain pending, down from cases involving approximately 32,000 plaintiffs from one year ago.
-Of these plaintiffs, approximately 4,700 are represented by five cases pending in Mississippi state courts and approximately 5,000 are represented by four cases that have been removed to federal court in Mississippi, where they have been, or are in the process of being, transferred to the multi-district litigation pending in the United States District Court for the Eastern District of Pennsylvania.
-NL has not accrued any amounts for this litigation because liability that might result to NL, if any, cannot be reasonably estimated.
+Approximately 500 of these types of cases involving a total of approximately 12,500 plaintiffs and their spouses remain pending.
+NL has not accrued any amounts for this litigation because liability that might result to NL, if any, cannot currently be reasonably estimated.
+To date, NL has not been adjudicated liable in any of Based on information available to NL, including facts these matters. concerning its historical operations, the rate of new claims, the number of claims from which NL has been dismissed and NL's prior experience in the defense of these matters, NL believes that the range of reasonably possible outcomes of these matters will be consistent with NL's historical costs with respect to these matters (which are not material), and no reasonably possible outcome is expected to involve amounts that are material to NL.
+NL has and will continue to vigorously seek dismissal from each claim and/or a finding of no liability by NL in each case.
 In addition, from time to time, NL has received notices regarding asbestos or silica claims purporting to be brought against former subsidiaries of NL, including notices provided to insurers with which NL has entered into settlements extinguishing certain insurance policies.
 These insurers may seek indemnification from NL.